xAsmodeus/Matlab-CodeBlock-Python-Integration/README.md

 ## Examples

-**bold**My example takes two inputs and adds the numbers together, then displays the result.
+My example takes two inputs and adds the numbers together, then displays the result.

 USED: Display block, constants(input)/output blocks, Matlab Function Block.